 Limit How Much Sugar You Eat.
 When you eat a diet high in sugar you increase the production of something called “advanced glycation end” products (AGE).
 AGEs break down collagen.

 Add Produce.
 Eating a diet rich in fruits and vegetables can increase the level of antioxidants (Vitamin C especially) and can help to ward off free radical damage that degrades collagen.

 Consider a Dermatology Appointment?

-Chemical Peels and other anti-aging procedures, including a chemical peel, can boost skin cell turnover, which in turn stimulates collagen production, helps with the tone, texture, and appearance of fine lines and wrinkles.
+Chemical peels and other anti-aging procedures can boost skin cell turnover, which in turn stimulates collagen production, and helps with the tone, texture, and appearance of fine lines and wrinkles.
 Always ask your dermatologist if you are a good candidate for a resurfacing laser, radiofrequency treatment, micro-needling, and more.

 Personalized anti-aging treatments.
 For you.

 What Damages Collagen Production?

 Many of the skin changes you observe with age are due to decreased hormones.
 Below are some of the other factors that can deplete your collagen levels, and we offer some ideas for how to support collagen production naturally.

 Scientists have shown the link between UV damage and the significant decrease in and loss of collagen.1 UV rays damage collagen by damaging DNA in the cells that make collagen and also produce free radicals that can damage collagen directly.

 As we age, collagen production starts to dip in most people’s bodies.
 Starting in your late teens or early 20s your collagen decreases about 1% per year (!).
 While everyone’s skin ages differently, basically by the time you are 50 that means your collagen production can be 30% lower than when you graduated high school.2